Prepare project environments

 In the right pane, click Add Users.

 - Enter the user’s e-mail address.

 - For a project administrator account, select the Super User check box.
 This provides Admin rights for all settings and environments, including creating the project.
 If not selected, the account has only view options for all environments on a project and requires branch specific permissions.

 - Admin (change settings, execute action, merge code)

 - Contributor (push code), or Reader (view only)

 - Click Add User.

 As you add environments and branches, you can modify user permissions as needed.
-Added users receive an e-mail inviting them to join the Magento Enterprise Cloud Edition project.
+Added users receive an e-mail inviting them to join the Magento Commerce (Cloud) project.
 The user must follow the prompts to register an account and verify their e-mail address.
 They receive access based on the set project and environment permissions.